Property404/schmargs/README.md

 Arguments:

 * `short[=<char literal>]` - The short flag of the argument.
 If no value is provided, it will default to the first letter of the argument name.
 * `long[=<str literal>]` - The long flag of the argument.
 If no value is provided, it will default to the the argument name.

 ## Example

-When using in an `std` environment, you generally want to specify `iterates_over` to be `String`, so you can iterate over [std::env::Args].
+When using in an `std` environment, you generally want to specify `iterates_over` to be `String`, so you can iterate over [std::env::Args](https://doc.rust-lang.org/1.75.0/std/env/struct.Args.html).

 ```rust
 use schmargs::Schmargs;